bandprotocol/bandchain-docs/docs/develop/03-developer-tools/01-pyband/getting-started.md

 calldata = obi.encode({"symbols": ["ETH"], "multiplier": 100})
 ```

-The message can be any message as listed in [Oracle Modules](/core-concepts/oracle-modules#oracle-v1-tx-proto) or [Cosmos Based Messages](https://docs.cosmos.network/v0.47/core/proto-docs).
+The message can be any message as listed in [Protobuf Documentation](/core-concepts/oracle-modules#oracle-v1-tx-proto) or [Cosmos Based Messages](https://docs.cosmos.network/v0.47/core/proto-docs).
 However, please note that our message should be imported from the generated [protobuf files](https://github.com/bandprotocol/chain/tree/master/proto/oracle/v1).

 #### Sequence and Account Number